Clematis Pests and Diseases

 We sometimes find odd pests on our clematis...

 Fortunately, clematis don't have many pests.
 Deer don't like them and neither do slugs!
 Rabbits and chipmunks are sometimes a problem, nibbling on young new shoots as they come up in the spring.
 If you have rabbit or chipmunk problems, the best solution is to protect the stems with a barrier of some type.
 One of the most effective barriers we've seen was a large soda bottle with the top and bottom removed.
 The bottle was then slit length wise and wrapped around the young stems.
 That provided protection tall enough that the plant was protected while it was young and tender.
-Another possible barrier is chicken wire, held out from the stems about 6 inches.
+Another possible barrier against rabbits is chicken wire, held out from the stems about 6 inches.